-Christmas at Kew is a magical experience – and they’ve added some stunning new attractions for 2018.
+Christmas at Kew is a magical experience – and it’s back for 2021.

 Kew Gardens will bring the light, colour, and a healthy sprinkling of Christmas magic back to south-west London this winter.
-Their lovely lights trail is amongst the very best of London’s Christmas lights, turning the gardens into a festive enchanted woodland from November 22nd.
-Just look at what happened last year:
+Their lovely lights trail is amongst the very best of London’s Christmas lights, turning the gardens into a festive enchanted woodland from November 17.
+I mean, just look at this:

 Location: Kew Gardens, Richmond, TW9 3AE.
 Nearest station is Kew Gardens.
 Find it on Google Maps.

 Opening hours: November 17 until January 9, 2022 – time slots un between 4.20pm and 8pm (event closes at 10pm daily).

 Entry: adult prices from £21.50 – tickets on sale here.